yewei02538/HiPermission/README.md

 	  <type>pom</type>
 	</dependency>

-  In your activity or anywhere:
+  In your Activity or anywhere:

   They will request three necessary permissions：`CAMERA`,`ACCESS_FINE_LOCATION` and `WRITE_EXTERNAL_STORAGE`
   ``` java